-The full exhibition, opening July 24, is organized in collaboration with Thomas and For Freedoms, an artist-led organization that models and increases creative civic engagement, discourse, and direct action.
-Another Justice: US Is Them features multimedia work by Zoë Buckman, Pamela Council, Jeremy Dennis, Eric Gottesman, Christine Sun Kim, Muna Malik, Joiri Minaya, Kambui Olujimi, Thomas, and Shane Weeks.
+The full exhibition, which opened July 24, is organized in collaboration with Thomas and For Freedoms, an artist-led organization that models and increases creative civic engagement, discourse, and direct action.
+Another Justice: US Is Them features multimedia work by Zoë Buckman, Pamela Council, Jeremy Dennis, Jeffrey Gibson, Eric Gottesman, Christine Sun Kim, Muna Malik, Joiri Minaya, Koyoltzintli Miranda-Rivadeneira, Kambui Olujimi, Hank Willis Thomas, Marie Watt

 HANK WILLIS THOMAS (b.
 1976, Plainfield, NJ; lives and works in Brooklyn, NY) Solo exhibitions of his work have been featured at the Brooklyn Museum, NY, the Portland Art Museum, OR; California African American Museum, Los Angeles, CA; Corcoran Gallery of Art, Washington, DC, among others.
 Thomas’ work is included in numerous public collections including the Museum of Modern Art, Guggenheim Museum, Whitney Museum, and Brooklyn Museum.